top of page

 Come and build your best life ever.

 We believe in taking action if we want to set ourselves up for success.
-We call it putting your heart and soul into living and loving recovery life.
-Make no mistake, there's work to be done.

 WHAT TO BRING.
-WHAT TO EXPECT.
-INTAKE!
+WHAT TO EXPECT

 What to expect your first time at sober living

 4. Build a Support System: Take advantage of the support and camaraderie offered in the sober living environment.
 Surround yourself with peers who understand what you're going through and who can offer encouragement, guidance, and empathy.
 Building a strong support system is crucial for maintaining sobriety and navigating the ups and downs of recovery.
+Addiction loves when you isolate, so don't.

 Entering a sober living environment for the first time can be both daunting and empowering, but with the right mindset, support, and determination, it can be the first step towards a brighter and more hopeful future.
 Trust in yourself, trust in the process, and know that you are not alone on this journey to recovery.
 Come join us!